 While the weather outside may be frightful, your home maintenance doesn’t have to be.
-Prepping for winter is an important part of maintaining your home and could prevent costly damage.
-Make these five tips part of your seasonal routine.
+Prepping your home for winter is an important part of maintaining your home and could prevent costly damage.
+Make these seven simple tips part of your seasonal routine.

-You don’t want to realize there’s an issue with your heat on the first cold night of the year; so, before the cold season begins, have a licensed contractor clean and inspect your furnace and chimneys.
-This is also a great time to replace your furnace filters.
+You don’t want to realize there’s an issue with your heat on the first cold night of the year.
+Before the cold season starts, have a licensed contractor clean and inspect your furnace and chimneys.
+You should also replace your furnace filters monthly during the winter.

 Winterize your plumbing pipes and drain any outdoor faucets and garden hoses to prevent freezing.
-Just in case the worst happens, ensure everyone in the house knows where and how to turn off the water at its source to minimize leaking if a pipe bursts.
+To plan ahead in case a pipe bursts, make sure everyone in the house knows where and how to turn off the water supply to the house.

-Trim trees and dead branches to prevent fallen limbs damaging your home.
-Clear out gutters to remove any sticks and leaves so they can drain properly, and make sure the downspout points away from the foundation.
+Trim trees and cut dead branches to prevent falling limbs from damaging your home.
+Clean out any sticks and leaves from your gutters so they can drain properly, and make sure the downspout points away from your home’s foundation.

-During cold weather, too much air may be entering your house through small cracks and openings.
-Assess any drafty doors or windows and seal them with weather-stripping products, caulk or pressurized expanding foam.
-Doing this can also save money on your heating bill.
+During winter, cold air can creep into your house through small cracks and openings, prompting you to turn up the thermostat.
+Inspect any drafty doors or windows and seal them with weather-stripping products, caulk or pressurized expanding foam.
+This will keep your home warmer without putting a dent in your heating bill.

 6. Keep the attic critter-free